bloomen/transwarp/README.md

 # transwarp

-transwarp is a header-only C++ library for task parallelism.
+transwarp is a header-only C++ library for task concurrency.
 It enables you to define task dependencies and run those task in parallel that do not depend on each other.
+This is concurrency by design!

 transwarp is designed for ease of use, portability, and scalability.
 It is written in C++11 and does not have any external dependencies.
 Just copy `src/transwarp.h`